 - Older age makes your arteries stiffer and more susceptible to damage.

-At that point, you are at high risk for a transient ischemic attack (TIA) or a stroke.
-A TIA is also known as a mini-stroke, since it causes stroke symptoms that only last from a few minutes to a few hours.
+At that point, you’re at high risk for a transient ischemic attack (TIA) or a stroke.
+A TIA is also known as a mini-stroke because it causes stroke symptoms that last from a few minutes to a few hours.
 These symptoms include:

-- trouble speaking or understanding
+- trouble speaking (garbled speech) or understanding

 - sudden vision problems in one or both eyes

-- sudden severe headache with no apparent reason
+- sudden, severe headache

-- numbness and heaviness in limbs
+- numbness or weakness in your limbs

-- one side of face becomes droopy
+- numbness in one side of your face

-This non-invasive test uses sound waves to measure the flow and pressure of blood in your vessels.
+This noninvasive test uses sound waves to measure the flow and pressure of blood in your vessels.